 Problem #2: Terrible Information from Large Consulting Companies

 SAP customers sometimes turn to consulting firms to help them with negotiation with SAP.
-In our experience, the large SAP consulting firms are a hindrance in the procurement process.
-Each of the consulting firms has far more loyalty to SAP than they do to any customer as we covered in the article Can Consulting Companies Represent Customer SAP License Optimization.
+In our experience, the large SAP consulting firms are a hindrance to the procurement process.
+Each of the consulting firms has far more loyalty to SAP than they do to any customer, as we covered in the article Can Consulting Companies Represent Customer SAP License Optimization.
 The effect of having an SAP consulting firm into your company is like bringing in a fire hydrant that distributes lies instead of water.
 As soon as the consulting firm begins advising, it is like a jet stream of falsehoods.

 SAP customers that listen to large SAP consulting companies either don’t get how the game is played or have IT departments that entirely in the back pocket of vendors as we covered in the article Where Does The IT Department Owe Allegiance?